shoes for platform tennis

 In addition, it comes in both a men’s and women’s version with many stylish color options to fit your needs.

 Buyer’s Tip: When I researched this shoe, I found that Amazon had the best price.
 Other outlets including K-Swiss’s website, had the shoe priced $20 to $30 dollars more.
-Click here for the Men’s versions or here for the Women’s version.
+It also comes in a Men’s and a Women’s version.

 The cool part is, no matter where I went...when I consulted with real platform tennis enthusiasts, the K-Swiss Ultra Shot was always one of the products recommended.